wbolster/plyvel/doc/index.rst

 * **Installation guide**

-  The :doc:`installation guide <installation>` describes to install Plyvel.
+  The :doc:`installation guide <installation>` describes how to install Plyvel.

 * **User guide**